 Building on an earlier post, here are some more reflections on this often overlooked building typology which represents one of Cairo’s modern vernaculars (late 19th-20th centuries).

 The brick buildings pictured above are not located in an “informal” area or on the outskirts of the city or along the ring road.
-These are in the center of Cairo in the district of Abdeen, a 19th and early 20th century neighborhood the grew out of the limits of the old city and into the 19th century expansion.
-Those particular buildings are on Mohamed Farid Street, which continues further north in downtown proper where it is lined with some of 19th century Cairo’s grandest buildings.
+These are in the center of Cairo in the district of Abdeen, a 19th and early 20th century neighborhood that grew out of the limits of the old city and into the 19th century expansion.
+Those particular buildings are on Mohamed Farid Street, which continues further north in downtown proper where it is lined with some of 19th/20th century Cairo’s grandest buildings.
 In its southern part however the street has more humble beginnings.
 Although Abdeen Palace is just a stone’s throw away, the buildings here dating from the late 19th and early 20th centuries are residential buildings where middle class families resided.

 Some turn of the century brick buildings survive.
 Those buildings, in my estimation, represent one of Cairo’s forgotten vernacular typologies.
 They can also be counted as an early iteration of the contemporary reinforced concrete and red brick typology dominating the city.
 There are fundamental differences however between these century old buildings and their contemporary counterparts.